<< 10 things missions minded Christians should know

 Famous Missionaries of the past are the foundation for modern missions.

-Missions is not a new thing.
-Missions has been around since the conception of the first church when Paul and Barnabus travel to foreign lands and help start churches.
+Supporting missionaries financially is not a new thing.
+It has been around since the conception of the first church when Paul and Barnabas travel to foreign lands and help start churches.
 Even before them, the concept of missions can be found in the Bible if you consider the work of the Lord Jesus Christ.
 His earthly ministry was one big mission.
 On the other hand, the modern missions movement has not been around for all that long.

-Studying their lives will give a greater, more fuller vision of the basis for missions.
+Studying their lives gives a greater vision of the basis for missions.
 These men and women of old faced a far different approach to missions than the modern missionary does.
-If you knew what they went through, it would ground you much better in the task at hand.
-Things that you never thought of would come into focus.
+Knowing what they went through, will ground you in the task of missions.
+Things that you never thought of will come into focus.
 Likewise, things that a modern missionary thinks is essential for his work would shrink in its importance.

 Modern day missions is based on the model found in the lives of famous missionaries of the past.
 Although it is somewhat altered, it is still based on the example they laid out.
 Therefore, if you studied about their lives, you would be studying the foundation of modern day missions.
 You cannot have a strong house built if the foundation is wrong.
 Likewise, you cannot have a good opinion of modern day missions if you don’t first build a good foundation and study about famous missionaries of the past.